LightAPIs/Gloria-X/README_EN.md

 Here, you can observe the real-time state of "Notification Records", "Gloria-X tasks" and "STAGES" components stored internally.

 At the same time, buttons for cleaning up are provided at the bottom of the page.

+### Custom RequestHeaders

+> _v2.6.0+_

+The panel for Custom RequestHeaders can be found in the "RequestHeaders" tab of the extension options page.

+Here, you can manually supply values for some message headers that [Forbidden header name](https://developer.mozilla.org/en-US/docs/Glossary/Forbidden_header_name).

+_Note: The settings here override some of the same name values that are automatically attached within the extension, such as `Cookie`._

 ### Reducer